-14. Referral to Municipalities-The subject property is located within the municipal limits of City of College Park and within 1.0 mile of the municipal boundaries of the City of Greenbelt.
-The PPS application was referred to these municipalities for review and comment on February 13, 2024.
-At the time of the writing of this technical staff report, the Planning Department had not received any comments from the municipalities.
+- e.
+One citizen requested that the building be set back further from the street to avoid impacts to a stormdrain.
+In response, it is noted that the building setback will be determined at the time of permitting or DSP, as applicable. - 17.
+Referral to Municipalities-The subject property is located within the municipal limits of City of College Park and within 1.0 mile of the municipal boundaries of the City of Greenbelt.
+The PPS was referred to these municipalities for review and comment on February 13, 2024.
+The Planning Department did not receive any comments from the City of Greenbelt.